 His attacks have not been limited to his family either.
 Though he stridently defends his own First Amendment rights, he works overtime to shut up anyone who speaks against him, especially in his hometown of Topeka.
 He is an enthusiastic abuser of the lawsuit, blocking up court dockets in Topeka with frivolous lawsuits designed to harass and intimidate his opponents.
 He and his family picket public officials, businesses, and churches.
 They used to picket private homes until the city council banned it.
 He sends out hundreds of faxes libeling those he disagrees with.
 Of course, no evidence is ever provided to back up his charges.
 In many cases, the people who Phelps pickets, sues, slanders, or taunts are guilty of only minor crimes against Phelps -- they preached tolerance from the pulpit, they employed a homosexual, they got in his way at the track.
-But he has very effectively cowed much of Topeka into silence.
-The police avoid him, the press avoids him, the churches avoid him.
-He has beaten them all.
+But he very effectively cowed much of Topeka into silence.
+The police avoided him, the press avoided him, the churches avoided him.
+He beat them all.

 Here's what two of his estranged sons, Mark and Nate Phelps, said about their childhood once in an interview: "We weren't allowed to participate in any activities at school.
 Not through most of our childhoods.
 No sports, not even track, until my senior year.
 And no outside friends.
 No one was allowed to visit, and we weren't allowed to go anywhere.
 To birthday parties or anything.
 Then, shave our heads.
 My father wanted the world to reject us.
 It would drive us right back to him.
 To the Place.
 The world-within-a-world.
 The one that was Fredcentric."

 Eventually, his children grew up.
 Some of them gathered up their courage (Phelps had promised them that if they ever left home, he would excommunicate them and they would instantly go straight to hell) and left the family.
 In at least one case, one of his kids threatened him with a butcher knife if he wouldn't stop beating their mother.
 Clearly, the time was coming when he wouldn't be able to inflict physical and emotional pain on his family, and he needed a new target for his cruelty.
 The growing panic over AIDS in the 1980s inspired him to launch his infamous campaign against homosexuals.
-He and his family conduct daily demonstrations outside their church, waving signs that say, "GOD HATES FAGS", "FAGS HATE GOD", "AIDS CURES FAGS", "THANK GOD FOR AIDS", "GOD GAVE FAGS UP", and other similar slogans.
-They also like to conduct these demonstrations at the funerals of homosexuals who died of AIDS or were killed by gay-bashers -- Phelps takes special pleasure in the Matthew Shepard case -- the church's website includes a counter proclaiming how many days Shepard has been burning in hell.
+He and his family conducted daily demonstrations outside their church, waving signs that said, "GOD HATES FAGS", "FAGS HATE GOD", "AIDS CURES FAGS", "THANK GOD FOR AIDS", "GOD GAVE FAGS UP", and other similar slogans.
+They also like to conduct these demonstrations at the funerals of homosexuals who died of AIDS or were killed by gay-bashers -- Phelps took special pleasure in the Matthew Shepard case -- the church's website includes a counter proclaiming how many days Shepard has been burning in hell.

 After 9/11, Phelps added a new gimmick to his repertoire -- America-bashing.
-His reasoning seems to be that 9/11 was God's punishment on America for failing to kill gays enough.
+His reasoning seemed to be that 9/11 was God's punishment on America for failing to kill gays enough.
 Unsurprisingly, this made more people hate him than ever before.
 Judging this new spin on his ministry to be a great success, Phelps has taken to denouncing anything that makes it onto the nightly news.
 Dead miners in West Virginia?
 God hated them.
 Major city destroyed by hurricane?
 God hated them.
 Beloved celebrity dies?
 God hated them.
 Phelps and his congregation have even started picketing the funerals of soldiers killed in the Iraq war.
 Anything to get more attention and to spread more pain.

 Here are some choice tidbits from Westboro Baptist's FAQ: